kelseyhightower/kubernetes-the-hard-way/docs/03-client-tools.md

 ## Install kubectl

-The [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl). command line utility is used to interact with the Kubernetes API Server.
+The [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl) command line utility is used to interact with the Kubernetes API Server.
 Download and install `kubectl` from the official release binaries:

 Reference: [https://kubernetes.io/docs/tasks/tools/install-kubectl/](https://kubernetes.io/docs/tasks/tools/install-kubectl/)

-We will be using kubectl early on to generate kubeconfig files for the controlplane components.
+We will be using `kubectl` early on to generate `kubeconfig` files for the controlplane components.

 ### Linux